• Skip to primary navigation

 How to Make Italian Lemon Sorbet in an Ice Cream Maker

-Make the Simple Syrup - Whisk the water, sugar, and lemon zest in a medium saucepan over medium-low heat, and cook until the sugar has dissolved.
-Make sure to stir it occasionally so it doesn't burn.
+Make the Simple Syrup - Whisk the water, sugar, and lemon zest together in a medium saucepan over medium-low heat.
+Cook, stirring occasionally, until the sugar has completely dissolved.
+Don't let it come to a boil.

 lemon zest, water and sugar in a pot before and after heating to dissolve sugar.

-Strain and Combine - Strain BOTH the lemon simple syrup into a container, then add the strained lemon juice and stir to combine.
-Trust me, it helps make a smoother sorbet!
+Strain and Combine - Strain the lemon simple syrup into a large measuring cup or other pourable container, then strain in the fresh lemon juice and stir to combine.
+Trust me-straining both makes a much smoother sorbet!

 straining lemon zest out of simple syrup and simple syrup mixed with juice in a bowl.